locwa/Community-Job-Board/replit.md

 - **Applicant**: Can browse jobs, save jobs for later, and apply to positions

 ## Recent Changes
+- **2025-11-30**: Integrated Firestore and added employer accounts
+  - Refactored JobsService to use Firestore instead of in-memory data
+  - Removed hardcoded sample data array - jobs now load from Firestore
+  - Created employer seed service with 10 employer accounts (one per company)
+  - Employer profiles automatically created on app initialization
+  - All jobs now persist in Firestore with status (approved/pending)

 - **2025-11-30**: Implemented role-based account system
   - Added three user roles: admin, employer, applicant
   - User profiles stored in Firestore with role information